 Additionally, your research and/or teaching statements for professorship applications (or biosketch for grant applications) will be the place to show the review committee who you are.

 3. Education history

 Having a detailed education section on your CV is essential for anyone in academia.
-Normally, certain degrees are prerequisites for being accepted into other higher-learning programs.

 You should state your educational background in reverse chronological order, starting with the university you currently attend (or most recently graduated from).
 For each entry, state the institutions you’ve attended, degree earned, and your date of graduation.

 If you’re writing an undergraduate CV and don’t have much experience yet, highlight achievements in your education section such as your GPA, whether or not you made the Dean’s list, and relevant coursework.

 Graduate students and post doctoral researchers should include the name of their thesis advisor and dissertation title (or area of study, if you’re still completing your thesis).